telerik/kendo-ui-core/docs/controls/scheduling/scheduler/resources.md

           start: new Date("2013/6/6 11:00 AM"),
           end: new Date("2013/6/6 1:00 PM"),
           title: "Meeting with investors",
-          roomId: 1 // The unique identifier of the first room (Meeting Room 101) },
+          roomId: 1 // The unique identifier of the first room (Meeting Room 101).
+        },
         {
           id: 2,
           start: new Date("2013/6/6 10:15 AM"),
           end: new Date("2013/6/6 12:30 PM"),
           title: "Job Interview",
-          roomId: 2 // The unique identifier of the second room (Meeting Room 102) }
+          roomId: 2 // The unique identifier of the second room (Meeting Room 102).
+        }
       ],
       resources: [
         {
-          field: "roomId", // The field of the scheduler event which contains the resource identifier
+          field: "roomId", // The field of the Scheduler event which contains the resource identifier.
-          title: "Room", // The label displayed in the scheduler edit form for this resource
+          title: "Room", // The label displayed in the Scheduler edit form for this resource.
           dataSource: [
              {
                 text: "Meeting Room 101", // Text of the resource instance
-                value: 1, // Identifier of the resource instance, use that value to assign an event to this instance.
+                value: 1, // The identifier of the resource instance.
+Use that value to assign an event to this instance.
                 color: "#1c9ec4" // Used as the background of events assigned to this resource.
              },
              { text: "Meeting Room 102", value: 2, color: "#ff7663" }